craigtp/PersonalStudy/Books.md

 The Imposter's Handbook                                                     | 27 January 2018   | No
 Software Requirements (3rd Edition)                                         | 06 April 2018     | Yes
 Architecting Modern Web Aplications With ASP.NET Core and Microsoft Azure   | 09 May 2018       | No
+RabbitMQ Succinctly                                                         | 30 August 2018    | No